dvdmgl/django-pg-fts/README.rst

     >>> Article.objects.create(title='PHP', article='what a pain, the worst of c, c++, perl all mixed in one stupid thing')
     >>> Article.objects.create(title='Python', article='is awesome')
     >>> Article.objects.create(title='Django', article='is awesome, made in python')
-    >>> Article.objects.create(title='Wordpress', article='what a pain, made in PHP, it's ok if you just add a template and some plugins')
+    >>> Article.objects.create(title='Wordpress', article="what a pain, made in PHP, it's ok if you just add a template and some plugins")
     >>> Article.objects.create(title='Javascript', article='A functional language, with c syntax.
 The braces nightmare')
     >>> Article.objects.filter(fts_index__search='django')
     [<Article: Django>]